spinnaker/spinnaker.github.io/setup/install/providers/docker-registry.md

    PASSWORD_FILE=$SERVICE_ACCOUNT_DEST
    ```

-1. Enable the provider:
+1. Enable the provider.

    ```bash
    hal config provider docker-registry enable
    ```

-1. Add the account:
+1. Add the account.

+   > Note: if you're running Halyard [in a Docker
+   > container](/setup/install/halyard/#install-halyard-on-docker), you might
+   > have to restart the container, now mounting the `~/.gcp` directory.

    ```bash
    hal config provider docker-registry account add my-docker-registry \